Why use it

 Option 1: Cursor Settings UI

-- Open Cursor and go to Settings (Cmd+, / Ctrl+,)
+- Open Cursor Settings (Cmd+Shift+J / Ctrl+Shift+J)

-- Navigate to MCP in the sidebar
+- Navigate to Tools & MCP (called MCP in older versions)

-Option 2: Project config file
+Option 2: Config file

-Create or edit .cursor/mcp.json in your project root:
+Create or edit ~/.cursor/mcp.json (global) or .cursor/mcp.json in your project root:

 {